 - Incapacitated such that they're a danger to themselves or others

-Read our tips for completing the IC application for detailed guidance on filling out an application.
+Read tips for completing the IC application for guidance on applying.

-To start applying or learn more, contact the BHA team or a licensed withdrawal management facility in your area.
-Facilities are open 24 hours a day, seven days a week.
+- A licensed withdrawal management (detox) program in your area.
+They are open 24 hours a day, 7 days a week.

 Forms and Flyers